 Riding a motorbike in Vietnam is quite a feat, so if you are planning on doing it yourself, here are some tips to help you stay as safe as possible.

 - Always wear a helmet – it is a legal requirement in Vietnam and all short term rental bikes should come with one!
 Of course, your travel insurance (if covering you for bike hire) will be completely nulled if you don’t wear a helmet.
-We got ourselves some good quality ones for less than 560,000VND from the brand Andes.
+I got myself a good quality ones for less than 600,000VND from the brand Andes.
 You can find them in most bike helmet stores and they are more than worth splashing out on.

 - For the average bike 50 to 60,000VND should fill your tank up.